Arigato Gozaimasu vs Sumimasen: Which Should be Used?

 Arigato Gozaimasu vs. Sumimasen

-But when someone has done a kind thing for you, many Japanese people tend to use Sumimasen instead of Arigato Gozaimasu.
+Nonetheless, when someone has done a kind thing, many Japanese often use Sumimasen instead of Arigato Gozaimasu.

-For example, when a stranger holds a door open for one, the person might say “Sumimasen”, just expressing a thank you without a sense of guilt.
+For instance, when a stranger holds a door open for one, the beneficiary might say Sumimasen, just expressing a thank you without guilt.

 (Reference Page: Benesse.jp )